alanng10/StandInfoTech/Docue/a.md

 The desktop environment module list has execute certain class.

-The desktop environment has Tool.
+The desktop environment has Tool module list.

-The desktop environment has Module Module.
+The desktop environment has Module module list.

+The desktop environment has Termina module list.

 Tidus is pre install on stand system machine.